Vinegar, salt, baking soda, hydrogen peroxide, olive oil and 20 Mule Team Borax

 Use to brush teeth (put on your tooth-brush before adding some toothpaste if you want).
 Used as a mouthwash, baking soda will also relieve canker sore pain.
 Gargle with 1/2 tsp. baking soda in 1/2 glass of water.
 A half teaspoon of baking soda mixed into a glass of water can act as mouthwash.
 Salt can also be used as an emergency gargle solution, as can hydrogen peroxide.
 Don’t swallow; follow up with cold water rinse, and avoid utilizing this suggestion if you have high blood pressure.

 Sprinkle some onto a damp sponge for cleaning, then add to your veggies crisper - cover with a cloth or paper towel for crisper veggies that last longer.
 Also, clean vegetables and fruit with baking soda: sprinkle in water, soak and rinse the produce.
 Wash chemicals and pesticides off fruits and vegetables in a pot filled with water and 3 - 4 tablespoons of baking soda added.
+This keeps fruits, especially berries, clean and free of mold, plus they last longer.

 When washing dishes, add a tablespoon of baking soda to your soapy water - it softens hands while cutting through grease!
 Wash food and drink containers with soda and water - especially thermos bottles and coolers.
 It gets rid of stale smells.
 Stains on porcelain sinks, toilets and plastics can be removed by applying a layer of baking soda and then using a damp sponge.
 To remove burned-on food from a pan: let the pan soak in soda and water for 10 minutes before washing.
 Or scrub the pot with dry soda and a moist scouring pad.
 For a badly-burned pan with a thick layer of burned-on food: pour a thick layer of soda directly onto the bottom of the pan, then sprinkle on just enough water so as to moisten the soda.
 Leave the pot overnight, then scrub it clean next day.
 As an alternative to caustic soda for clearing blocked drains, throw a cup of baking soda down the drain, followed by a couple of jugs of boiling water.